Isaac Asimov: Coined terms

-Asimov coined the term "robotics" in his 1941 story "Liar!", though he later remarked that he believed then that he was merely using an existing word, as he stated in Gold ("The Robot Chronicles").
-While acknowledging the Oxford Dictionary reference, he incorrectly states that the word was first printed about one third of the way down the first column of page 100, Astounding Science Fiction, March 1942 printing of his short story "Runaround".
+Asimov coined the term "robotics" in his May 1941 story "Liar!", though he later remarked that he believed then that he was merely using an existing word, as he stated in Gold ("The Robot Chronicles").
+While acknowledging the Oxford Dictionary reference, he incorrectly states that the word was first printed about one third of the way down the first column of page 100 in the March 1942 issue of Astounding Science Fiction – the printing of his short story "Runaround".

 In the same story, Asimov also coined the term "positronic" (the counterpart to "electronic" for positrons).

 Asimov coined the term "psychohistory" in his Foundation stories to name a fictional branch of science which combines history, sociology, and mathematical statistics to make general predictions about the future behavior of very large groups of people, such as the Galactic Empire.
 Asimov said later that he should have called it psychosociology.
 It was first introduced in the five short stories (1942–1944) which would later be collected as the 1951 fix-up novel Foundation.
 Somewhat later, the term "psychohistory" was applied by others to research of the effects of psychology on history.